-The Environmental Discovery Center at Spring Lake Regional Park in Santa Rosa is a natural science museum featuring hands-on displays and interactive exhibits designed primarily for children in the elementary grades.
+The Environmental Discovery Center at Spring Lake Regional Park is a natural science museum featuring hands-on displays and interactive exhibits designed primarily for children in the elementary grades.

-- Learn about healthy habitats and watersheds through exhibits that invite them to touch, climb, crawl and play
+- Learn about habitats and watersheds through exhibits that invite them to touch, climb, crawl, and imagine

-- Explore a tide pool with live sea creatures, meet Shelby the turtle and get up close to a taxidermied mountain lion, coyote and other wildlife displays.
+- Explore a tide pool with live sea creatures, meet Shelby the turtle and get up close to taxidermy wildlife

-- Take a hike with a naturalist and learn about the plants and animals of Spring Lake Park
+- Hike with a naturalist and learn about local plants and animals

-The Environmental Discovery Center is a partnership established by the Sonoma County Regional Parks Foundation with Regional Parks and the Sonoma County Water Agency.
+The Environmental Discovery Center was established in partnership with the Sonoma County Regional Parks Foundation and Sonoma County Water Agency.